katerina-stemberova/luxonis-assignment/README.md

 Database

 Using PostgreSQL without previous knowledge can be tricky.
 The easiest approach was found to be avoiding the local installation and running it directly in a docker container.
 The trickiest part is setting up the user, password, and authorization mode right.
 The only auth mode that seemed to work was "trust", i.e., setting `POSTGRES_HOST_AUTH_METHOD=trust` as an env variable when running the container.
+When "trust" is used, password becomes unnecessary, but `psycopg2` complains if it isn't provided.